 First, have a closer look at the dollhouse and remove some dust and dirt.
 How about now?
 Are you getting more excited/what do your kids think?
 Is there any potential?

-I’m not going to lie about this: researching on how to do a dollhouse makeover can get quite lengthy and maybe even a bit annoying.
+I’m not going to lie about this: researching how to do a dollhouse makeover and renovation can get quite lengthy and maybe even a bit annoying.

 But overall, you have a choice.
 You can either make it easy on yourself and buy everything you need ( yes, including wallpaper, floors, furniture, etc ), but you can fix a lot of things for free or for a very cheap price.
 Let’s resume all: